 Now, the simplest idea is to use one main color with your neutral in every room.
 This creates a very elegant holiday decor that is easy on the eye and doesn’t cause abrupt changes that are jarring.

 However, it’s possible to use different colors as long as you use only one color in each room while using the same neutral throughout to tie the look together.
 Your kitchen might be decorated in red and silver while your living room is decorated in blue and silver while a bathroom is decorated in green and silver.
-The silver is the unifying color that gives your home a cohesive look as you move from room to room.

-Keep holiday decor simple by using coordinating patterns
+2. Keep holiday decor simple by using coordinating patterns

 The secret to working with patterns is to keep the color scheme consistent.

-You don’t need red Santas with brown reindeer with snowmen on blue backgrounds.
+You don’t need red plaid Santas with brown reindeer with snowmen on blue snowy backgrounds.
 It’s too much.
 However, if all of these patterns are on the same color background then you’ve got a cohesive color scheme that works without being visually overwhelming.

 Keep it simple.

-Decorations don’t have to be cutesy…or overtly “Christmas-y”
+3. Decorations don’t have to be cutesy…or overtly “Christmas-y”

 Decorate the corners of the rooms with different wrapped gifts.
 Make sure the gifts are wrapped in the color scheme you’ve chosen if you want them to make a statement and serve as part of your decor.

-Make an impact with less decorations
+4. Make an impact with less decorations

 You really don’t need to have every surface of your home covered with Christmas decor for your home to look seasonal and attractive.
 In fact, sometimes too many decorations dilutes the effect and you’d make more of an impact with just a few carefully chosen pieces.